 But they aren’t even marshmallows to me!
 They had that day-old McDonald’s french fries heated up in the microwave texture you had to gum for 2 minutes to eat.
 And I swear at one point, Nerf took over production of Circus Peanuts and I was using them in my dart gun.
 To steal a line from Jim Gaffigan, I’ve never ate a Circus Peanut and thought “Yeah, I’m glad I ate that.”

 Jason Gross (@SockOfFleagulls) is the creator of Rediscover the 80s and loves to subject his two sons to cartoons, TV, movies, and music from the decade.
-Currently promoting a M.A.S.K. live-action movie script (co-writer), he is a freelance 80s music & pop culture writer.
+Currently promoting a M.A.S.K. live-action movie script (co-writer), he enjoys freelance writing about 80s music & pop culture.